UPC “seizure ” Part IV: the appeal against the “seizure ” order

-Last week, we had the opportunity to review the texts regarding the UPC “saisie”, the ex parte orders issued in the OERLIKON and C-KORE cases.
-In the second case, which is before the Paris local division, the seized party has lodged an appeal against the order.
-To the best of my knowledge, this is the first appeal against a UPC seizure order, which enables me to raise this type of appeal before the new court.
+Last week, we had the opportunity to review the texts concerning the UPC “seizure”, the ex parte orders issued in the OERLIKON and C-KORE cases.
+In the latter, which is before the Paris local division, the seized party has lodged an appeal against the order.
+To the best of my knowledge, this is the first appeal against a UPC seizure order, providing an opportunity to test this type of appeal before the new court.

 Conditions for the retraction proceedings